Login or Register to make a submission.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission has not been previously published by another academic journal, nor is it currently under consideration by another journal.
+• The submission has not been previously published, nor is it currently under consideration for publication by another journal.

 • The submission file is in an editable file format (Microsoft Word preferred).